keita-dc/FlatironProject4/README.md

 # Taxi in DC -To tip or not to tip, that is the question

 ## Objectives
-We analyze the taxi trips data in DC.
-We aim to figure out what determine the fare and tips.
+Despite the popularity of Uber and Lyft, taxicabs are still relevant today.
+Unlike Uber or Lyft, taxicabs are able to accept cash, do not require a smartphone for reservations, and are easily identified on the streets.
+These differences allow taxicabs to remain in demand.
+Our objective is to analyze the taxi trips data in DC and figure out what determines the fares and tips.

 ## Contributors
 Emefa Agodo and Keita Miyaki